chanmix51/sfPgLookPlugin/README.md

 sfPgLookPlugin
 ===============

-This plugin aims at providing a fast & lightweight ORM based on PDO to take advantage of Postgresql features :
+This is symfony plugin that aims at providing a simple, fast & lightweight ORM based on PDO to take advantage of Postgresql features :

  *  Extra data types like key => value store, hierachical data and arrays, vectors, ISBN, IPV4 adresses etc...
  *  Regular expressions in SQL